A tropical paradise from above.

 Marquee Wave: Punta Roca

-September Perks: The summer vacation crowds are going back to work
+September Perks: The summer vacation crowds are going back to work.

 Suri Barrera’s La Libertad